 - collaboration with ecological movements to safeguard Earth.

-The School Sisters of Notre Dame also work on making a difference at the United Nations through our involvement as a Non-Governmental Organization (NGO).
+The School Sisters of Notre Dame also work on making a difference at the United Nations through our involvement as a Non-Governmental Organization (NGO) and participating in the United Nations meetings and activities, such as the U.N.
+Commission on the Status of Women.

 Looking to make a difference?